oceanprotocol-archive/dev-ocean/doc/service_agreements_architecture.md

 # Smart Service Level Agreement

-This document provides technical details and describes the design of service agreements in ocean protocol.
+This document provides technical details and describes the design of `merkelized service level agreements` in ocean protocol.